ehlesp/smallab-k8s-pve-guide/G042 - System update 01 ~ Considerations.md

 Related to the "when" question is the matter of in what order you should deal with the updates of all the layers identified in your homelab.
 Thanks to the relative independence between the Proxmox VE, the Debian systems within the VMs and the K3s software, in theory you can update these layers on whichever order you need or prefer to follow.
 Still, it is always better to keep the same order.
 That way you will find easier to repeat the procedure every time and detect issues when going through it.

-In general, you will prefer to start from the bottom:
+In general, you prefer to start from the bottom:

-1. Proxmox VE, since it supports all the system.
+1. Proxmox VE, since it supports the whole setup.

-2. The Debian system in the VMs.
+2. The Debian system in the VMs:
    1. The UrBackup software, which can be affected by the Debian updates.

-3. The K3s software.
+3. The K3s software:
    1. The apps deployed in the K3s cluster.

 What if one layer does not have any updates pending?
 Easy.
 After making sure that it does not have any updates to apply in that cycle, you just skip it in that particular update cycle.